isomerpages/isomerpages-govtech/pages/get-involved/techkakireferralcontest1.md

 ## GovTech Tech Kaki Referral Contest - Terms and Conditions

 1. The eligibility period for the Tech Kaki Referral Contest (the “**Contest**”) runs from 23 September 2021, 0000hrs, to 28 September 2021, 2359hrs (the “**Contest Period**”).
-2. The Contest is open to existing Tech Kaki community members who have been invited by the Government Technology Agency (“**GovTech**”) to participate in the Contest via a unique referral link sent to their email address.
+2. The Contest is only open to existing Tech Kaki community members who have been invited by the Government Technology Agency (“**GovTech**”) to participate in the Contest via a unique referral link sent to their email address.
 3. The Contest is not open to employees of GovTech and their close relatives, and anyone otherwise connected with the organisation or judging of the Contest.
 4. There is no entry fee or purchase necessary to enter this Contest.
 5. In order to qualify for the Contest, the subscriber must successfully refer 2 individuals to subscribe to the Tech Kaki mailing list using the unique referral link provided by GovTech to the subscriber’s email address.